William Wentworth: Advocate for reform

+Powerful squatter

 Wentworth expanded his property holdings, obtaining large pastoral grazing licenses throughout New South Wales.
-In 1832 he acquired land at Gammon Plains and in 1836 he bought the Windermere estate expanding his Hunter River holdings.
+In 1832, he acquired land at Gammon Plains, and in 1836 he bought the Windermere estate, expanding his Hunter River holdings.
 In the 1830s he formed partnerships with Captain Thomas Raine and John Christie in taking up land along the Macquarie River from Narromine to Haddon Rig.
 In the 1840s with John Charles Lloyd, he acquired further massive landholdings along the Namoi River and at Manilla.
 In the Murrumbidgee River region, Wentworth employed Augustus Morris to establish huge squatting licenses in his name.

 Some of these properties were immense and became famous as highly valuable sheep and cattle stations.
 These included the 120,000 acre Yanko property, the 200,000 acre Tala station, the Wambianna cattle property and the Galathra and Burburgate holdings.
 Wentworth was able to obtain most of these vast accumulations of land for only the £10 annual squatting fee, and after stocking them, was able to sell the properties for considerable profit.

-In 1839, Wentworth led a consortium of Sydney speculators in an attempt to acquire large amounts of land in New Zealand by duping the resident Māori people.
-In exchange for approximately £400 worth of trade, Wentworth laid claim to 8 million hectares which amounted to around a third of the entire New Zealand land mass.
-Governor George Gipps intervened and prevented the transaction from proceeding, openly accusing Wentworth of an outrageous and immoral fraud against the Māori.
-This heightened the fierce enmity between the squatters and Gipps, with Wentworth, now a leading member of the "squattocracy", swearing "eternal vengeance" against Gipps for his interference.
+In 1839, Wentworth led a consortium of Sydney speculators in an attempt to acquire a large amount of land in New Zealand from the resident Ngāi Tahu people.
+In exchange for paying chief Tūhawaiki a lump sum of £100 with an annual payment of £50, as well as £20 upfront and £10 annually for the other chiefs, Wentworth laid claim to 8 million hectares, which amounted to around a third of the entire New Zealand land mass.
+This included the third of the South Island purchased by Edward Gibbon Wakefield from Te Rauparaha, an enemy of the chiefs Wentworth dealt with.
+The deed, 1000 words long, was densely written.
+The Ngāi Tahu chiefs meanwhile received legal counsel from Wentworth, who advised them not to assent to any treaty with Governor George Gipps unless it recognised their selling of land.
+Governor Gipps intervened to prevent the transaction from proceeding, openly accusing Wentworth of an outrageous and immoral fraud against the Māori, whilst Wentworth argued that the Māori had a right to dispose of their land as they saw fit.
+This heightened the fierce enmity between the squatters and Gipps.
+After a series of tit-for-tat retaliations, Wentworth swore "eternal vengeance" against Gipps.